-Before LVC, Dr. Thayne served for seven years as vice president of college advancement at Franklin & Marshall College (F&M) in Lancaster.
+Before Lebanon Valley College, Dr. Thayne served for seven years as vice president of college advancement at Franklin & Marshall College in Lancaster.
 There, he built an advancement program that produced seven years of record-breaking results and led efforts to complete successful campaigns for 12 individual capital projects, securing more than $140 million in institutional support.

 Prior to F&M, Dr. Thayne was vice president for institutional advancement at Agnes Scott College.
 He began his administrative career at Columbia University and held positions at Bucknell University and Mount Holyoke College.
 He has taught or been a guest lecturer at F&M, Agnes Scott College, Mount Holyoke College, the University of Massachusetts, Bucknell University, Princeton University, and Rutgers University.